tpronk/somef-demo-repo/README.md

 Copied from the [deeprank2 repo](https://github.com/DeepRank/deeprank2)
 [![DOI](https://zenodo.org/badge/450496579.svg)](https://zenodo.org/badge/latestdoi/450496579)

 # Name
 Name identifying a software component
 # Full name
 Name + owner (owner/name)
 # Full title
 If the repository is a short name, we will attempt to extract the longer version of the repository name
-# Description
-A description of what the software does.

 # Installation instructions
 A set of instructions that indicate how to install a target repository
 # Invocation
 Execution command(s) needed to run a scientific software component
 # Usage examples
 Assumptions and considerations recorded by the authors when executing a software component, or examples on how to use it.
-# Documentation
-Where to find additional documentation about a software component.
 # Requirements
 Pre-requisites and dependencies needed to execute a software component.
-# Contributors
-Contributors to a software component
 # FAQ
 Frequently asked questions about a software component
 # Support
 Guidelines and links of where to obtain support for a software component
 # License
 License and usage terms of a software component
-# Contact
-Contact person responsible for maintaining a software component

 # Download URL
 URL where to download the target software (typically the installer, package or a tarball to a stable version)
 # DOI